AlbinaKrasykova/Scoring-metrics-for-Img-processing-pipeline-arUco-Tag-detection-/README.md

 # All you need is

-#Output: printed score, and saved cvs files with the data

 # 1
 define variables with the path (depands on have many folders with the metadata you have)